Visualising Tomorrow - Transforming Business through Digital Technologies

 In today's competitive landscape, manufacturers can benefit from insights derived from digitised technologies that ensure decision making is done by the right people with the right information at the right time.

-Borg has achieved many benefits by attempting to visualise tomorrow, whether in the delivery of agile quality projects using 3D modelling, its application of MES concepts to lean warehousing solutions, or taking advantage of the benefits obtained by the objective review of real time and an analytical data in their operations control centre.
+Australian Panel Products has achieved many benefits by attempting to visualise tomorrow, whether in the delivery of agile quality projects using 3D modelling, its application of MES concepts to lean warehousing solutions, or taking advantage of the benefits obtained by the objective review of real time and an analytical data in their operations control centre.

 Michael Kershaw is the founder and CEO of Crossmuller, a company passionate about MES adoption in manufacturing and a 20 year Endorsed AVEVA Wonderware SI Partner.
 In his current role, Michael heads up a 300 strong multi-discipline automation group with practices focussed on both warehousing and materials handling solutions.
-Michael is actively guiding his parent company Borg, on its enterprise wide MES rollout, and continues to help Australian companies on their digital journey.